HASE-Group/hase_iii_models/README.md

 Add and new files with git add command

+    git add *

-Use 'git status' to check you have added and removed the right files before committing.
+Use 'git status' to check you have added and removed the right files before committing (then use git add and git rm to add remove any desired files).

     git commit -m "Added source for V1.1 of my super model!" git push -u origin V1.1